Delicious Edamame Hummus (made in 10 minutes!)

 If you love fun hummus recipes as much as we do, also make sure to try our creamy roasted beet hummus, pumpkin hummus, and sweet potato hummus!

 Toppings are fun!
-Here are a few of our favorite hummus toppings that go well with edamame hummus:
+Here are a few of our favorites that go well with edamame hummus:

 - A handful of edamame